-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approves budget transfers of \$50,000 or greater:"
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Scavo, seconded by Ms. Ahearn, and approved unanimously (8-0) to approve budget transfers of \$50,000 or greater:"

 •Transfers totaling \$180,000 to allocate funds for district wide maintenance and repair projects.